 Include omega-3 fats in your diet.
 These help reduce cholesterol, fill you up, and help regulate your blood sugar decreasing your cravings.

 7) Carry a water bottle with you during the day to ensure you are drinking about 2L of water everyday

 Often times when we think we’re hungry, we are actually thirsty.
 Since our bodies are over 50% water, we need to drink a lot to keep our cells functioning properly.
 Most people are dehydrated and only consume coffee, tea, and pop.
-These fluids dehydrate the body inhibiting our cells’ ability to function properly.
+These fluids dehydrate the Healthy Body inhibiting our cells’ ability to function properly.